FAQs – Planning Dates Over Payroll Year End 2022

 Because the number of days in the tax year doesn’t divide into a whole number of tax weeks, any remaining days are known as week 53.

-- This year (2020), you could only possibly have a week 53 if your Pay Date is normally on a Wednesday or a Thursday, and your final 2020 pay date naturally falls on Wednesday 30th of December or Thursday 31st of December.
+- This year (2022), you could only possibly have a week 53 if your Pay Date is on a Sunday or a Thursday, and your final 2020 pay date naturally falls on Wednesday 30th of December or Thursday 31st of December.

 - If your first pay date of the year was Wednesday the 2nd or Thrusday 3rd of Jan, then you certainly have a Week 53.